PayPal Point of Sale Review: Is It Right for Your Business?

 The PayPal Reader

-The PayPal Reader is Zettle’s newest card reader, only launched this year.
+The PayPal Reader is PayPal’s newest card reader, only launched this year.
 Your first reader will cost just £29 + VAT, making it one of the cheapest options on the market, only beaten by the £19 + VAT Square Reader.
 However, any additional readers will cost £69 + VAT, which is on the expensive side.
 You can also add a charging dock for £29 + VAT.

 The PayPal Terminal

-The PayPal Terminal, which used to be called the Zettle Terminal, is Zettle’s only standalone card reader.
+The PayPal Terminal, which used to be called the Zettle Terminal, is PayPal’s only standalone card reader.
 At £149 + VAT, it’s an expensive option, with SumUp and Tide charging less for their standalone readers (both charge £79 + VAT for the first reader).

 It also comes with an optional charging dock and a receipt printer combo, for £89 + VAT, and you can add a built-in barcode scanner to your PayPal Reader for an additional £50 + VAT.